PolyLvst/sendrepo/README.md

 -   **Flexible Exclusions**: Easily specify files and directories to exclude from the sync with both project-specific and global exclude patterns.
 -   **Easy Setup**: Includes a helper script to add the tool to your system's PATH for easy access from anywhere.
 -   **Config Sync Hook**: Automatically update your configuration from a Git repository or cloud storage before syncing projects using the `--sync-config` flag.
+-   **Quick Access**: Use `--open` to instantly open the SendRepo directory in your file manager for easy editing of global excludes or git operations.

 ## Requirements